The Go-Go's: Reunions and lawsuit (1990–1999)

 In 1990, the Go-Go's classic lineup (Caffey, Carlisle, Schock, Valentine, and Wiedlin) reunited to play a benefit concert for the California Environmental Protection Act, a 1990 ballot initiative.
-The band also entered the studio with producer David Z to re-record a cover of "Cool Jerk" for a greatest hits compilation.
+The band also entered the studio with producer David Z to re-record a cover of "Cool Jerk" (a song they had previously covered on their second LP) for a greatest hits compilation.

 In 1994, the same lineup got together again to release a two-disc retrospective entitled Return to the Valley of The Go-Go's, featuring three new recordings.
 The single "The Whole World Lost Its Head" peaked at No. 21 on the Billboard Modern Rock charts and "bubbled under" on the US charts at No. 108, and became the band's first and only Top 40 hit in the UK, peaking at No. 29.
 The band toured again to promote the release; ex-Bangle Vicki Peterson stood in on several dates for Caffey, who was pregnant.

-In 1997, Schock sued the other members of the group, claiming that she had not been properly paid for her contributions since 1986 and that a songwriting agreement with Caffey had been breached.
+In 1997, Schock sued the other group members, claiming that she had not been adequately paid for her contributions since 1986 and that a songwriting agreement with Caffey had been breached.
 The suit was resolved by 1999 and the Go-Go's toured regularly from 1999 onward.

 God Bless the Go-Go's (2000–2009)

 In 2001, the band (still with the "classic" lineup) released an album of new material, God Bless the Go-Go's.
 Green Day's lead singer Billie Joe Armstrong co-wrote the only released single, "Unforgiven", which peaked at No. 22 on Billboard's Adult Top 40 chart.
-The album was well received by critics and peaked at number No. 57 in the Billboard 200 chart.
+The album was well received by critics and peaked at number 57 in the Billboard 200 chart.
 The band also released a DVD of their reunion concert in Central Park.

 Also in 2001, the Go-Go's, along with artists Elton John, Billy Joel, David Crosby and Paul Simon, performed at the concert "An All-Star Tribute to Brian Wilson" at Radio City Music Hall, hosted by the TNT network.